DeeBi9/layspan/README.md

 This project automates extraction of port operation events from Statement of Facts (SoF) documents and calculates laytime, demurrage, and dispatch charges.
 It supports PDF and Word formats, with OCR fallback for scanned docs.

+**NOTE** : Currently, the code is optimized for text-based scanning and only recognizes a few specific keywords, such as 'arrival' and 'loading'.
+Additionally, the CI/CD, Kubernetes, and database components are not yet set up.
+The complete, end-to-end software will be fully developed during the event.
+Thank you.

 ## Table of content

 ### Architecture